sagzain/animation-YOPyRa-NG/README.md

 # animation-YOPyRa-NG
 YOPyRa-NG: Support for simple animations with changing object positions - Computer Graphics - UCLM

+## Author and Acknowledgment
+The YOPyRa-NG code for this project was created by Carlos González Morcillo (Carlos.Gonzalez@uclm.es) for the Computer Graphics course at the University of Castilla-La Mancha.

+I'm extending the functionality of YOPyRa-NG to be able to generate simple animations.

+For more information about the YOPyRa-NG code, consult the [readme](./YOPyRaNG/README.md) inside its folder.

 ## How to use the animation functionality
 If you check the [config](./YOPyRaNG/config.ini) file you are now able to indicate the number of frames that you want to generate for the animation.